 The ensemble's discography for the Supraphon and Etcetera labels includes recordings with a revelatory dramaturgy of unknown authors or compositions.
 The title "Johannes Tourout - Portrait of an Imperial Kapellmeister" is the first recording in the new Alamire Foundation Editions series, which presents music by forgotten works by Franco-Flemish composers from the Central European region.
 A recording of Jean Richafort's rediscovered compositions on the Musique en Wallonie label earned the ensemble a Diapason d'Or award in 2025.

-Vojtěch Semerád is a graduate of the Prague Conservatory, the Faculty of Pedagogy of Charles University in Prague (Choirmastering), and the Conservatoire National Supérieur de Musique in Paris (Baroque violin with François Fernandez).
-He is a finalist of the Telemann-Wettbewerb International Competition in Magdeburg.
-He has been trained as a singer since 2010 throughout private lessons (with teachers such as Chantal Santon Jeffery, Peter Kooij, Markéta Cukrová) and many masterclasses.
+Vojtěch Semerád is a graduate of the Prague Conservatory, the Faculty of Education, Charles University in Prague (choral conducting), and the Conservatoire National Supérieur de Musique in Paris (Baroque violin with François Fernandez).
+He was a finalist in the International Telema Telemann-Wettbewerb International Competition in Magdeburg.
+He has studied singing since 2018 through private lessons (with teachers such as Chantal Santon Jeffery, Peter Kooij, Ivan Kusnjer) and numerous masterclasses.

-Vojtěch Semerád is the artistic director of the vocal ensemble Cappella Mariana, with which he performs forgotten works of vocal polyphony of Middle Ages, Renaissance and Baroque era.
-Today the ensemble is regularly invited to the prestigious festivals, a.o.
-Oude Muziek Utrecht, MAfestival Brugge, Laus Polyphoniae Antwerpen, Klangvokal Dortmund, Prague Spring, Innsbrucker Festwochen, Tage Alter Musik Regensburg, and Concentus Moraviae.
+Vojtěch Semerád is the artistic director of the vocal ensemble Cappella Mariana, with which he performs forgotten works of vocal polyphony of the Middle Ages, the Renaissance and the Baroque era.
+The ensemble regularly appears at prestigious festivls such as Oude Muziek Utrecht, MAfestival Brugge, Laus Polyphoniae Antwerpen, Klangvokal Dortmund, Prague Spring, Innsbrucker Festwochen, Tage Alter Musik Regensburg, and Concentus Moraviae.
+The ensemble received the Czech Angel Award for Best Recording in the category of Classical Music for 2024 for the album Pilgrimage.